 Drawing on the influence of prominent Melbournians helped add credibility and gravitas to the video.
 We also featured a young woman that underwent life changing brain surgery, which added a lot of emotional impact to the film.

-The gear list for this shoot was also pretty extensive.
+The gear list for our camera crew team was also pretty extensive.
 This was because we wanted a range of great looking footage with a lot of diverse shots.
 The bulk of the video was shot on a Sony FS5 but we also used a drone for arial footage, a slider to create smooth motion and a gimbal for tracking shots.
 An A7s was also used to create time-lapse shots of the Florey building and it’s interior.